intelequia/GAB2017ScienceLab/README.md

 In order to participate on the GAB Science Lab you will need:
 * An active Azure subscription.
 You will need to login as owner of the subscription to setup the needed credentials.
 You can signup for a free subscription [here](https://azure.microsoft.com/free/).
+* You must have sufficient permissions to register an application with your Azure AD tenant, and assign the application to a role in your Azure subscription.
+For more information, check this [link](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal).
 * Available quota for the following resources:
    * 1 Batch Account for the deployment location (you can't have more than 1 batch account per location)
    * 1 core available (you will need to check the core quotas for the subscription and batch accounts)

 ## Installation process